Dave Gillard passing by

 At the time of his death Dave owned two basses; the one in these two photos has only three strings.

-Dave played with a number of jazz bands; this one is of historical interest for other than musical reasons.
-These are Jackie Sue's Rhythm Boys, but Jack Sue (b.
-1925) is much better known as one of the surviving members of Z Force, the group which went behind enemy lines.
+This photograph is of historical interest for other than musical reasons.
+These are Jackie Sue's Rhythm Boys, but Jack Wong Sue (1925-2009) is much better known as a former member of Z Force, the commando group which went behind enemy lines.
 Jack is on the right, Dave on the left.
+The date 1939 can be seen, and perhaps part of the word CHAMPIONS, and the oars, leading to the assumption that this was a celebration of the FRC winning the 1939 Championship, leaving only the Club unknown, and I'm guessing it was the Fremantle Rowing Club, which were the Champions in 1939.

 Dave's last two occupations were piano-tuning/repairing - and playing solo organ for occasions like weddings.
 Here he is at work.
 The cassette tapes provided the rhythm, with a primitive drum effect.

-Bye, Dave.
+Goodbye, Dave.
 Thanks for the music.
+And everything.

-New: 18 August, 2006 | Now: 31 December, 2009
+Garry Gillard | New: 18 August, 2006 | Now: 27 November, 2023